Topological skyrmion phases of matter: Construction of the HTSS

-\textbf{Construction of the HTSS} - In this work, we study the CTSI phase of matter, characterized by a single non-trivial skyrmion number, $\mc{Q} \neq 0$.
+In this work, we study the CTSI phase of matter, characterized by a single non-trivial skyrmion number, $\mc{Q} \neq 0$.
 We can also construct a second topological phase of matter, the HTSI, which consists of a pair of decoupled CTSIs, one with skyrmion number $\mc{Q}\neq 0$ and the other with skyrmion number $-\mc{Q}$.

-One way to effectively construct the HTSI is as follows: we can reinterpret models for the HTSI which possess particle-hole symmetry and spatial inversion symmetry $\mc{I}$, which means the system also has $\mc{C}'$ symmetry, as describing superconductors.
+One way to effectively construct the HTSI is as follows: we can reinterpret models for the HTSI which possess particle-hole symmetry $\mc{C}$ and spatial inversion symmetry $\mc{I}$, which means the system also has $\mc{C}'$ symmetry, as describing superconductors.
 If the superconductor also possesses normal state mirror symmetry $\mc{M}$ and superconducting gap function odd under this mirror operation, the superconductor may be divided into two mirror subsectors, which each inherit $\mc{C}$ symmetry~\cite{ueno2013}.
+We report here that these mirror subsectors of the superconductor also inherit $\mc{C}'$ symmetry under these conditions if the full Hamiltonian possesses $\mc{C}'$ symmetry.
 This system can then potentially realize the HTSS phase if one mirror subsector has skyrmion number $\mc{Q}$ and the other mirror subsector has skyrmion number $-\mc{Q}$.
-We report here that these mirror subsectors of the superconductor also inherit $\mc{C}'$ symmetry under these conditions if the full Hamiltonian possesses $\mc{C}'$ symmetry.
-Details on this construction are discussed in the Methods, Section II.
+Details on this construction are discussed in the Methods, Section III.